Clifford the Big Red Dog (2019 TV series)

-Clifford the Big Red Dog is an animated children's television series adapted from the book series of the same name written by Norman Bridwell, and a sequel to the 2000 animated series created by Deborah Forte and produced by Mike Young Productions.
+Clifford the Big Red Dog is an animated children's television series adapted from the book series of the same name written by Norman Bridwell, and a reboot to the 2000 animated series created by Deborah Forte and produced by Mike Young Productions, releasing on Amazon Prime Video from December 6, 2019 to February 12, 2021.
 It is the third series in the franchise after the prequel spin-off Clifford's Puppy Days, which was also produced by Mike Young Productions.

 In addition to being a reboot, it is also a sequel, as PBS catalogues the series as being the third season.
 Clifford is voiced by Adam Sanders, replacing John Ritter in the role after his death in 2003.

-The series was released on December 6, 2019 on Amazon Prime Video, consisting of the first half of the season, and premiered on linear television the day after on PBS Kids.
-The second half of season 1 was released on February 7, 2020.
+In addition to releasing on Amazon Prime Video, the series later premiered on linear television the day after on the PBS Kids programming block.
+The second batch was released on February 7, 2020.

-The series revolves around Emily Elizabeth Howard, a young girl who owns Clifford, a big red dog who can speak to her for the first time since the late 1980s-early 1990s direct-to-video series.
+The series revolves around Emily Elizabeth Howard, a young girl who owns Clifford, a big red dog who can speak to her for the first time since the 1988 direct-to-video series.
 Together the two friends explore their island home, Birdwell Island, and embark on adventures.